London Eye: Southbank Centre dispute

+Mayor Ken Livingstone pledged that if the dispute was not resolved he would ask the London Development Agency to issue a compulsory purchase order.
+The land in question is a small part of the Jubilee Gardens, which was given to the SBC for £1 when the Greater London Council was broken up.

+In February 2006, after a request for judicial review was refused, a new 25-year lease was agreed under which the SBC would receive a percentage of the London Eye's turnover, with a minimum of £500,000 per year.

+Change of ownership

+Architects Marks Barfield, the Tussauds Group, and British Airways were the original owners of the London Eye.
+Tussauds announced the acquisition of British Airways' share in 2005, then Marks Barfield's in 2006.
+The purchase gave Tussauds sole ownership and resolved debt owed to British Airways for construction costs, which stood at more than £175 million and had been charged at an interest rate of 25% per annum.
+Tussauds was later merged with Merlin Entertainments.

+Continued operations

+In 2009, a 4D cinema was added to the attraction.

+As of 2025, the attraction has carried over 85 million passengers.

 Passenger capsules

 The wheel's 32 sealed and air-conditioned ovoidal passenger capsules, designed and supplied by Poma, are attached to the external circumference of the wheel and rotated by electric motors.
 The capsules are numbered from 1 to 33, excluding number 13 for superstitious reasons.
-Each of the 10 t capsules represents one of the London Boroughs, and holds up to 25 people, who are free to walk around inside the capsule, though seating is provided.
+Each of the 10 t capsules represents one of the London boroughs, and holds up to 25 people, who are free to walk around inside the capsule, though seating is provided.
 The wheel rotates at 26 cm per second (about 0.9 km/h or 0.6 mph) so that one revolution takes about 30 minutes, giving a theoretical capacity of 1,600 passengers per hour.
 It does not usually stop to take on passengers; the rotation rate is slow enough to allow passengers to walk on and off the moving capsules at ground level.
 It is stopped to allow disabled or elderly passengers time to embark and disembark safely.

-In 2009 the first stage of a £12.5 million capsule upgrade began.
+In 2009, the first stage of a £12.5 million capsule upgrade began.
 Each capsule was taken down and floated down the river to Tilbury Docks in Essex.

-On 2 June 2013 a passenger capsule was named the Coronation Capsule to mark the 60th anniversary of the coronation of Queen Elizabeth II.
+On 2 June 2013, a passenger capsule was named the Coronation Capsule to mark the 60th anniversary of the coronation of Queen Elizabeth II.

-In March 2020, the London Eye celebrated its 20th birthday by turning several of its pods into experiences themed around London.
-The experiences included a pub in a capsule, a west end theatre pod and a garden party with flower arrangements to represent the eight London Royal parks.
+In March 2020, the London Eye celebrated its 20th birthday by turning several of its capsules into experiences themed around London.
+The experiences included a pub in a capsule, a West End theatre capsule and a garden party with flower arrangements to represent the eight London Royal Parks.